preignition/program-user-guide/docs/app/survey/explanation/the-concept-of-modes.md

 ## 2. Accessibility Modes (Inclusive Experiences)

-The most powerful use of modes is found in the respondent experience. **Accessibility Modes** are toggleable states that instantly transform the survey interface to accommodate different cognitive, sensory, or physical needs.
+The most powerful use of modes is found in the respondent experience. **Accessibility Modes** are states that instantly transform the survey interface to accommodate different cognitive, sensory, or physical needs.

 Instead of building completely separate surveys for different audiences (which creates a data analysis nightmare), Accessible Surveys allows you to build *one* master survey that adapts dynamically.

 * **Easy Read Mode:** Simplifies the layout and swaps complex text for simplified language and supporting images.
 * **Sign Language Mode:** Reveals embedded sign language videos alongside the text.
 * **Read Aloud Mode:** Activates specific auditory feedback mechanisms.

-**How it works under the hood:** When you activate Accessibility Modes in the Form Behavior settings, the system uses dynamic CSS classes (like `show-when-easyread` or `hide-when-signlanguage`).
-As an author, you can tag specific paragraphs, images, or even entire sections to only appear when a specific mode is active.
-When the respondent toggles that mode, the browser instantly reflows the page to present their tailored experience.

 ## Summary